Jeremy Stoppelman Sells 50,000 Shares of Yelp Inc. (NYSE:YELP) Stock

 Institutional Investors Weigh In On Yelp

-Large investors have recently modified their holdings of the business.
-Altshuler Shaham Ltd purchased a new stake in shares of Yelp during the third quarter worth about $32,000.
-Quadrant Capital Group LLC grew its stake in shares of Yelp by 497.3% during the third quarter.
-Quadrant Capital Group LLC now owns 2,616 shares of the local business review company’s stock worth $89,000 after acquiring an additional 2,178 shares during the last quarter.
-Captrust Financial Advisors lifted its holdings in shares of Yelp by 16.2% during the first quarter.
-Captrust Financial Advisors now owns 4,033 shares of the local business review company’s stock worth $138,000 after purchasing an additional 563 shares during the period.
-PNC Financial Services Group Inc. lifted its holdings in shares of Yelp by 33.5% during the first quarter.
-PNC Financial Services Group Inc. now owns 4,944 shares of the local business review company’s stock worth $169,000 after purchasing an additional 1,241 shares during the period.
-Finally, KBC Group NV acquired a new stake in shares of Yelp during the third quarter worth about $179,000.
-Hedge funds and other institutional investors own 93.01% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the business.
+Vanguard Group Inc. raised its holdings in shares of Yelp by 7.8% in the 1st quarter.
+Vanguard Group Inc. now owns 8,257,853 shares of the local business review company’s stock valued at $281,675,000 after acquiring an additional 596,879 shares in the last quarter.
+River Road Asset Management LLC grew its stake in Yelp by 27.6% in the 2nd quarter.
+River Road Asset Management LLC now owns 2,086,809 shares of the local business review company’s stock worth $57,951,000 after buying an additional 452,005 shares in the last quarter.
+Renaissance Technologies LLC increased its holdings in shares of Yelp by 211.7% in the 2nd quarter.
+Renaissance Technologies LLC now owns 528,000 shares of the local business review company’s stock worth $14,663,000 after buying an additional 358,600 shares during the last quarter.
+BlackRock Inc. grew its position in Yelp by 2.9% in the third quarter.
+BlackRock Inc. now owns 11,222,022 shares of the local business review company’s stock worth $380,539,000 after acquiring an additional 321,414 shares in the last quarter.
+Finally, UBS Group AG increased its stake in Yelp by 28.6% in the third quarter.
+UBS Group AG now owns 1,090,725 shares of the local business review company’s stock valued at $36,987,000 after acquiring an additional 242,696 shares during the last quarter.
+Institutional investors own 93.01% of the company’s stock.

 Wall Street Analyst Weigh In

-YELP has been the subject of several recent research reports.
-JPMorgan Chase & Co. downgraded Yelp from a “neutral” rating to an “underweight” rating and decreased their price objective for the company from $34.00 to $23.00 in a report on Tuesday, December 20th.
-Jefferies Financial Group decreased their price objective on Yelp from $40.00 to $38.00 and set a “hold” rating for the company in a report on Thursday, October 6th.
-Morgan Stanley decreased their price objective on Yelp from $35.00 to $34.00 and set an “underweight” rating for the company in a report on Friday, November 4th.
-StockNews.com initiated coverage on Yelp in a report on Wednesday, October 12th.
-They issued a “buy” rating for the company.
-Finally, TheStreet downgraded Yelp from a “b-” rating to a “c” rating in a report on Thursday, December 8th.
-Two investment analysts have rated the stock with a sell rating, three have given a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $35.88.
+Several equities research analysts have recently issued reports on the stock.
+Jefferies Financial Group decreased their price target on shares of Yelp from $40.00 to $38.00 and set a “hold” rating for the company in a research note on Thursday, October 6th.
+Morgan Stanley lowered their target price on Yelp from $35.00 to $34.00 and set an “underweight” rating on the stock in a research note on Friday, November 4th.
+Credit Suisse Group cut their price target on Yelp from $49.00 to $42.00 and set an “outperform” rating for the company in a research note on Friday, November 4th.
+StockNews.com started coverage on Yelp in a research note on Wednesday, October 12th.
+They issued a “buy” rating on the stock.
+Finally, TheStreet lowered shares of Yelp from a “b-” rating to a “c” rating in a research report on Thursday, December 8th.
+Two research analysts have rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company.
+According to MarketBeat, Yelp currently has an average rating of “Hold” and a consensus target price of $35.88.

 Yelp Company Profile